merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 1. **The Wiki**
    A structured Wiki system to organize **processes and products**, that can be found in the public domain, to be used for the **inventory** part of a Life Cycle Assessment (LCA) study.
-   You can access it directly in the [Wiki of this GitHub](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki) or install it on dokuwiki.
+   You can access it directly in the [Wiki of this GitHub](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki).

    Note that the GitHub Wiki is stored in a separate repository, which can be cloned using the link: https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA.wiki.